Kotlin/kotlin-by-example/examples/01_introduction/06_Generics.md

 </div>

-1. Defines a generic class `MutableStack<E>` where `E` is called the _generic type parameter_.
-At use-site, it is assigned to a concrete type such as `Int` by declaring a `MutableStack<Int>`.
+1. Defining a generic class `MutableStack<E>` where `E` is called the _generic type parameter_.
+At use-site, it is assigned to a specific type such as `Int` by declaring a `MutableStack<Int>`.
 2. Inside the generic class, `E` can be used as a parameter like any other type.
 3. You can also use `E` as a return type.

 Note that the implementation makes heavy use of Kotlin's shorthand syntax for functions that can be defined in a single expression.

-### Generic functions
+### Generic Functions

-You can also [generify functions](https://kotlinlang.org/docs/reference/generics.html#generic-functions) if their logic is independent of the concrete type.
-For instance, you can create a utility function to create mutable stacks more easily:
+You can also [generify functions](https://kotlinlang.org/docs/reference/generics.html#generic-functions) if their logic is independent of the specific type.
+For instance, you can write a utility function to create mutable stacks easier:

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">